ldaniels528/broadway-v1/README.md

 As mentioned above, Broadway is a distributed actor-based processing server, and is optimized for high-speed data/file ingestion.
 Broadway is meant to be a complement to systems like Storm, not necessarily an alternative.

 Why the name Broadway?
-I chose the name Broadway (as it Broadway plays or musicals) because it's an actor-based system.
+I chose the name Broadway (e.g. Broadway plays or musicals) because it's an actor-based system.
 As such you'll encounter terms such as director, narrative and producer once Broadway's documentation is complete.

 Broadway provides three main functions:

-* *Transporting of Files* via a builtin an orchestration server, which also has the capability to download files and/or moving files from one location (site) to another.
+* *Transporting of Files* via a built-in orchestration server, which also has the capability to download files and/or moving files from one location (site) to another.
 * *Extract Transform and Loading* and is tailored toward processing flat files (XML, JSON, CSV, delimited, fixed field-length, and hierarchical)
-* *File archival system*, which provides the capability for warehousing files supplied by either the Data Transport or ETL modules.
+* *File archival system*, which provides the capability for warehousing processed files.

 Additionally, since Broadway is a file-centric processing system, it supports features like:
 * File-processing dependencies (e.g. File "A" must be processed before Files "B" and "C" can be processed)